sashite/open-standards.md/docs/Portable-Chess-Notation.md

 ### Notational conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](//tools.ietf.org/html/rfc2119).

+#### Naming the actors

+The key word "actor" and its notation are to be interpreted as described in [General Actor Notation](General-Actor-Notation).

 ## Specification goals